MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/acx-version-overview.md

 When you build the audio driver, you specify the maximum and minimum version of the ACX framework you want to use at compilation time.
 Thus, the audio driver at run time can assume that the max/min version of DDI is available, else the audio driver fails to load.

-ACX drivers can be written to run on multiple versions of ACX and at run-time make the call if a specific ACX DDI, structure, etc. is present or not in that version.
-The **ACX_IS_FUNCTION_AVAILABLE(FunctionName)** function can be used to see if a specific function in available in a specific version of ACX.
+ACX drivers can be written to run on multiple versions of ACX and at run-time make the call if a specific ACX DDI, structure, etc. is present or not in that version.  **ACX_IS_FUNCTION_AVAILABLE(FunctionName)** can be used to see if a specific function in available in a specific version of ACX.
+For more information, see [ACX_IS_FUNCTION_AVAILABLE macro](/windows-hardware/drivers/ddi/acxfuncenum/nf-acxfuncenum-acx_is_function_available).

 The following code, provides an example on how to check if a function is available.